Skip to main content

 Transplant recipients (age 6 months and up) may have also received additional doses of COVID-19 vaccine starting approximately six months after their primary vaccine series.

-If you recently had COVID-19, you should wait at least six months to get your additional COVID-19 vaccine dose.
+If you recently had COVID-19, you should wait at least six months to get your additional COVID-19 vaccine dose, but there are also no safety issues with getting it earlier.

 Register with www.getvaccinated.gov.bc.ca or the BC Vaccine Line (call 1-833-838-2323) to be notified when to book each vaccine dose.

-The BCCDC has the most current information about getting a vaccine.
+The BC Centre for Disease Control has the most current information about getting a vaccine.

 • If you develop cold or flu-like symptoms, you should get tested for COVID-19 as soon as possible (rapid antigen or PCR).